WebberZone/knowledgebase/readme.txt

 == Description ==

-As the name suggests, [Knowledgebase](https://webberzone.com/plugins/knowledgebase/) will allow you to create a simple Knowledgebase on your WordPress blog.
+As the name suggests, [Knowledgebase](https://webberzone.com/plugins/knowledgebase/) will allow you to create a simple Knowledgebase / FAQ section on your WordPress blog.

-I felt the need to write up this simple plugin after I tried several free plugins out there, but none seemed to fit my purpose.
-In the spirit of open source, I'm releasing this to everyone who might find it useful.
+The plugin was born after I tried several free plugins and themes out there and that couldn't fit my purpose.
+It's designed to be very easy to install and use out of the box and I'll be adding more features into the core and as addons.

+The plugin uses a custom post in conjunction with custom taxonomies to create and display your knowledgebase.

 = Main features: =

 * Uses a custom post type `wz_knowledgebase` with a slug of `wzkb` ensuring your data always stays even if you choose to delete this plugin
-* Uses Categories ( `kbcategory` ) to automatically draw up the knowledgebase
+* Uses Categories ( `kbcategory` ) to automatically draw up the knowledgebase.
+You will need at least one category in order to display the knowledgebase.
-* Additionally, tags ( `kbtags` ) can also be used for each knowledgebase article.
-This helps to view listings by tag
+* Additionally tags ( `kbtags` ) can also be used for each knowledgebase article
 * Shortcode `[[knowledgebase]]` will allow you to display the knowledgebase on any page of your choosing.
 I prefer creating one with the slug `knowledgebase`
-* Inbuilt styles to display the knowledgebase beautifully
+* Inbuilt styles to display the knowledge beautifully
 * Supports unlimited level of categories

 = Contribute =